When can their glory fade? O the wild charge they made!

 Long before the USDA and Wildlife Services were hyping “bigger and more aggressive LGDs are better” and bringing over exotic, rare samples to America from abroad to “test in America,” I had already trod that path, long before they began whistling that tune.
 I’d received a call from USDA’s Julie Young that was more of a “pick her brains” kind of contact, because that was all that transpired.

-Talking to her, it didThe not take long for me to surmise that at the time, she knew very little, if anything, about LGD use, breeds, unique guarding differences, and more - and to use one of my favorite lines, I’m being generous
+Talking to her, it didThe not take long for me to surmise that at the time, she knew very little, if anything, about LGD use, breeds, unique guarding differences, and more - and to use one of my favorite lines, I’m being generous.

 I tried to clue her in on the basics, and why I was using giant Spanish Mastiffs and other breeds that were considered rare.
 I knew the breeds already worked, and I also knew some were not all they were cracked up to be as was the case of the fake Turkish fighting breed I got suckered into bringing over.